WELCOME TO CLHF

-The CLHF is independent and is funded by members, events and donations.
+The CLHF is independent, funded by members, events and donations, and is now a charity, registration number 1183924.
 See this page to learn more, to join, and to contribute.
 Suggestions to develop and improve what we do are very welcome.
+The Federation has

 CLHF publishes a regular Bulletin, and biennially the CLHF Directory of Speakers, Walks/Tours & Research Assistance.
 Our Annual Convention in the autumn is the opportunity for members and others to get together for a conference and exhibition of work.

 Many local and county-wide groups are members of the Federation.
 This page provides a directory and contacts for those groups, in local history, heritage, family history, museums, and specialist county societies.